 From the above sections, we understood the importance of maintenance in organizations.
 Now, we will learn the problems faced by them due to poor maintenance.

-Today, all the information is stored and managed through Management Information System (MIS).
-Sometimes operators commit a mistake in uploading data proving misleading results.
+- Incomplete Information: Today, all the information is stored and managed through Management Information System (MIS).
+Sometimes operators commit a mistake in uploading data providing misleading results.

 Steps in Maintenance Planning